Del Rubio triplets

-The Del Rubio Triplets were an American folk/acoustic cover band who rose to fame in the 1980s due mostly to their campy style of dress and their cover versions of songs.
+The Del Rubio Triplets (born 23 August 1921), were an American sister trio who were a folk/acoustic cover group who rose to fame in the 1980s due mostly to their campy style of dress and their cover versions of songs.
 They earlier performed from the 1940s through the 1960s as The Boyd Triplets as singers in Xavier Cugat's band, in night clubs, and in at least one movie.